 - Cook down your onions when you make the mixture.
 Onions contain 89% water.
 So, make sure you cook the onions until they become golden to remove the water they retain.
 Make sure you chop them very finely so they cook down pretty quickly.

-- Drain the mackerel can completely so you don’t add excessive water from the outside.
+- Drain the mackerel can completely before you add it to the mixture.

-- If your cutlet mixture is still too wet and hard to make lumps/balls out of it, then crank up the heat and cook the mixture in high heat while stirring continuously to remove the moisture available.
+- If your cutlet mixture is still too wet and hard to make lumps/balls out of it, then crank up the heat and cook the mixture on high heat while stirring continuously to remove excessive moisture.

 How should I fry cutlets?

 Frying cutlets correctly is very important to stop the cutlets from splitting and to get them evenly browned and crispy.

 - When you fry your cutlets make sure that oil is heated enough (350F – 365F).
 To test that put a chopstick or back of a wooden spoon to the oil.
 If it makes rapid bubbles then your oil is well heated.
 You can also use a thermometer to see if your oil has reached 350F / 180C.
 If your oil is under heated, your cutlets would take a lot of time to fry, and also they would absorb oil and will end up soggy.
 And they can also split open as the mixture heats up too much.

 - Don’t put too many cutlets at the same time.
 When you drop the cutlets into the oil, the temp of your oil reduces drastically.
 So make sure you fry them in batches and let the oil reach back to the right temperature in between those batches.

 - Be generous with the oil.
 Your cutlets should fully cover in oil when you drop them.
 Otherwise, the temperature difference between the bottom and the top of the cutlet can make it crack on the top.

 - Flip/roll them gently when you fry them to ensure the whole cutlet fries up and heats up evenly on all sides.